suchxs/DSAPrac/docs/ROADMAP.md

 - Monaco loads and can edit C code.
 - Clicking Run compiles + executes on the Rust judge and shows results in Debug Console.

+Implementation notes (coding exam UX):
+- Use Monaco Editor as the canonical editor in the app.
+Include a bundled dark theme and allow the user to switch themes; default to dark for exam/editor pages.
+- Configure Monaco for common languages (C, C++, Python, JavaScript).
+Expose editor settings (tab size, font family, minimap off for exams).
+- Provide two primary actions: "Run" (fast, runs visible/sample tests or a single selected test) and "Submit" (full run including hidden tests).
+Make the "Run" path especially fast by reusing compiled artifacts when possible.
+- Add a small settings panel for runtime flags and compiler flags when developers need them.
+- UX: stream per-test output to the Debug Console as results arrive (don't wait for all tests to finish).

 Dependencies: IPC path for judge RPC (either spawn `dsa-judge --stdio` from main or reuse existing backend process).
 Backend already has `--stdio` mode.

 ---